Political positions of Kirsten Gillibrand: Housing

-In April 2019, Gillibrand was one of forty-one senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that President Trump's budget "has slated this program for elimination after decades of successful economic and community development."
+In April 2019, Gillibrand was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the U.S. Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that President Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

 Security

 Terrorism

 Gillibrand has co-sponsored legislation restoring habeas corpus for detainees in the War on Terror.
 In 2011, she voted for extending provisions of the Patriot Act.
 She also voted for the NDAA of 2012.
 Gillibrand also supports closing Guantanamo Bay but, together with Senator Schumer (also of New York), vehemently opposed plans to try those accused of coordinating the 9/11 attacks in New York federal court.